Documentation Index

 Connection The Jira connection to use.

-Webhook ID The ID of the webhook to remove
+Webhook ID The unique identifier of the webhook.

 Download Issue Attachments

-Download the attachments data connected to an issue
+Download the attachment data connected to an issue.

 Input Comments Default